When it comes to flours, making the right choice is very important to blood sugar control.

 1. When you take a grain and make it into a flour, it completely changes it's GI

 For example: Whole wheat kernals are 30 (low GI) and whole wheat flour is 71 (high GI).
-I already mentioned this above, but it is a significant jump wouldn't you agree?
+This was already mentioned above, but it is a significant jump wouldn't you agree?

 2. Eating sourdough bread significantly reduces the GI